UPDATED at 12:47 P.M. ET on 2019-08-08

 Maung Win Naing's body was found in a woven polypropylene bag, he added.

-Both bodies had stab wounds when they were discovered by a bank of the Kaladan River about four or five miles from Sinoopauktaw, one of the communities comprising Sinoochaing village tract, said Brigadier General Win Zaw Oo, spokesman for the military’s Western Regional Command responsible for Rakhine state.
+Both bodies had stab wounds when they were discovered by a bank of the Kaladan River about four or five miles from Sinoopauktaw, one of the communities comprising Sinoochaing village tract, said Colonel Win Zaw Oo, spokesman for the military’s Western Command responsible for Rakhine state.

 Than Maung’s daughter, Saw Maw, said that her father and Maung Win Naing had gone to Sinoopauktaw on Aug.
 3, but never returned.